-For the first time ever, the Radisson Rewards Premier Signature Visa Card has a welcome bonus of up to 120,000 Radisson Rewards points.
+At the moment the Radisson Rewards Premier Signature Visa Card has a welcome bonus of up to 120,000 Radisson Rewards points.
 You can earn those points by spending $3,000 within the first 90 days.

-This is actually a card I have simply for the perks it offers.
+This is a card I have simply for the perks it offers.
 The perks include:

 - 40,000 bonus points upon your account renewal every year